genesiscommunitysuccess/docs/docs/02_database/01_fields-tables-views/03_views/02_views-advanced.md

 ```

 ### Parameterised joins
-Some join operations require external parameters that are not available in the context of the table-join definition, but will be available when the view repository is access (e.g. client enriched definitions), so an option exists to create parametrised joins.
+Some join operations require external parameters that are not available in the context of the table-join definition, but will be available when the view repository is access (e.g. client enriched definitions), so an option exists to create parameterised joins.

 These are typically used in Request Server queries: